 Welcome to Fire Island Pines.
 A Family Community… the sign

 The Home Guardian Company of New York – a subsidiary of the Smadbeck Company, and owned by brothers Warren and Arthur Smadbeck, were responsible for developments on Long Island including in Mastic, Syosset and Rocky Point.
 In 1952 they began planning a new community called Fire Island Pines.
 Designed and envisioned as what they called “A family community.”
-They communicated this with a large sign in the harbor.
+In 1958, the Homeowner’s Association (FIPPOA) decided to put a large sign in the harbor and the ferry terminal with language outlining acceptable standards of conduct.

 The marketing literature targeted a certain demographic.